 Remember that people come to your website to read the content.
 This means that typography has a significant impact on how successful your website is.

 Fonts define the character of the website.
 They have to go hand in hand with the character or purpose of the company and content.
-On another matter, aligning the text defines how readable the content is.
+Additionally, aligning the text defines how readable the content is.
 If the user has to use a magnifying glass to read the content, something’s not right.

-Nowadays, when people simply scan the content, the contrast between foreground and background is even more important.
+Nowadays, when people simply scan the content, the contrast between foreground and background is more important than ever.
 Having high-contrast text means you know what UX is all about..

 We will be testing many other parameters in this process, including code formatting, the usage of framework features,